In this guide, we’ll answer the question, “what is SEO?”

 See my guide on what is on-page SEO for more details.

-Off-page SEO is also referred to as off-site SEO.
+Off-page SEO is a type of SEO that’s also referred to as off-site SEO.
 And this type of SEO is all about increasing the exposure and trust for your website through brand mentions and indexed links that point back to your web pages.

 When Webmasters and content providers mention off-page SEO, they’re primarily referring to link building (or inbound links), but it includes much more than that.